Frequently Asked Questions

 Can I cover the registration costs for a group of students?

 Yes, we provide a group payment page for teachers and schools to cover the pre-final registration costs for multiple participants at the same time (as a group).
-This feature will be available via the teacher interface as soon as the pre-final registration period begins.
+Group payments can be made here.

 How can my teacher add me as a student?

-As soon as your teacher was approved, he/she can log into his/her teacher account and add you as a student by clicking on the button 'Add Student'.
+As soon as your teacher is approved, they can log into the teacher account and add you as a student by clicking on the button 'Add Student'.
 Your teacher has to enter your year of birth and email.
 Please note that the email must be the exact email with which you are registered for the competition.

 Ambassador Program